Massive cargo ship turns sideways, blocks Egypt’s Suez Canal

-DUBAI, United Arab Emirates (AP) — A massive cargo ship has turned sideways in Egypt’s Suez Canal, blocking traffic in a crucial East-West waterway for global shipping, according to satellite data accessed Wednesday.
+DUBAI, United Arab Emirates (AP) — A massive cargo ship turned sideways in Egypt’s Suez Canal, blocking traffic in a crucial East-West waterway for global shipping, according to satellite data accessed Wednesday.

 Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped Tuesday after the MV Ever Given, a Panama-flagged container ship with an owner listed in Japan, got stuck.

 It wasn’t immediately clear what caused the Ever Given to turn sideways in the canal.
 GAC, a global shipping and logistics company, described the Ever Given as suffering “a blackout while transiting in a northerly direction,” without elaborating.
+Others blamed high winds for turning the vessel.

 The Ever Given’s bow was touching the canal’s eastern wall, while its stern looked lodged against its western wall, according to satellite data from MarineTraffic.com.
 Several tug boats surrounded the ship, likely attempting to push it the right way, the data showed.

 An image posted to Instagram by a user on another waiting cargo ship appeared to showed the Ever Given wedged across the canal.
-The ship in the image matched other photographs of the vessel and the surrounding area shown in the image appeared to match the area where the ship became stuck, according to an analysis by The Associated Press.

 Canal authorities could not be immediately reached early Wednesday.
 The ship appeared to be stuck some 6 kilometers (3.7 miles) north of the southernly mouth of the canal near the city of Suez.